Elie-A-98/yeager-dapp/README.md

 **VITE_PINATA_GATEWAY_URL**=Your pinata gateway url

+5. run `yarn run frontend-dev` in a seperate terminal

-6. run `yarn run frontend-dev`
+6. run `yarn run backend-dev` in a seperate temrinal

+If needed, in the `backend/api/.env` file you created previously replace the **WEB_APP_URL** key with the url of the front end app (by default `http://localhost:5173/`) and rerun `yarn run backend-dev`

+By now the backend and frontend applications should be running

-7. install metamask browser extension and connect to the local network by providing the url from step 1 and the hardhat default chain id (31337)
+8. install metamask browser extension and connect to the local network by providing the url from step 1 and the hardhat default chain id (31337)

 ### 1.2 Running on Sepolia